Multi-Tenant Architecture: The Hard Parts

 12:01 PM: Tenant A's queries now take 800ms because Tenant B ate every database connection

-12:05 PM: Tenant A sends angry email: "Your platform is slow and bad"
+12:05 PM: Tenant A sends angry email: "Your platform is slow"

 Tenant A did nothing wrong.
 They're just trying to run their app.